 If you are an HER or a Historic England staff member, please sign in or register using the menu options above.

-SHINE (standing for Selected Heritage Inventory for Natural England) is a single, nationally consistent dataset of undesignated historic environment features from across England that could benefit from management within RPA's Countryside Stewardship scheme.
+The Selected Heritage Inventory for Natural England (or SHINE) is a single, nationally consistent dataset of undesignated historic environment features from across England that could benefit from management within Environmental Stewardship, an agri-environment scheme that is administered by the RPA and Natural England on behalf of Defra.
 Data about suitable sites is created by local authority Historic Environment Records (HERs) and fed into the national SHINE dataset.

-This dataset (which also appears on the Environmental Information Maps provided with CS application packs) shows applicants where selected historic environment features can be found on their holding.
-We hope that the SHINE dataset will result in more monuments being entered into beneficial management by farmers and land managers entering into Countryside Stewardship agreements.
-The SHINE dataset may be added to, and reported back to you, as part of the pre-application Historic Environment FER (HEFER) consultation process.
+This dataset (which also appears on the Environmental Information Maps provided with Environmental Stewardship application packs) shows applicants where selected historic environment features can be found on their holding, encouraging better care and beneficial management of heritage assets by farmers and land managers entering into Environmental Stewardship agreements.

-For more information about the dataset or the SHINE project, please use the Contact page on the left hand menu.
+For more information about the dataset or the SHINE project, please use the Contact page on the top right hand menu.

-For more information about specific SHINE features shown or present on your Environmental Information Map, please contact your local Historic Environment Record.
+For more information about specific SHINE features shown on your Environmental Information Map, please contact your local Historic Environment Record.

-- How do I get advice on historic environment features on my holding?
+How do I get advice about historic environment features on my land?

-- Outside of any Scheme obligations, as an interested party: If you require more detailed advice on the historic features on your land or more specific advice on site management, your local authority’s Archaeological Service or Historic Environment Record can usually provide assistance in the first instance.
+Outside of any Scheme obligations, as an interested party: If you require more detailed advice on the historic features on your land or more specific advice on site management, your local authority’s Historic Environment Service or Historic Environment Record can usually provide assistance in the first instance.